For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-Shiseido’s Ultimate Sun Protector Lotion has long been a favorite; it has more than 2,000 reviews on Sephora, but this might be its next big thing.
-The hyaluronic acid–infused sunscreen feels so moisturizing and has a dewy finish, with no cast of course.
+Shiseido’s Ultimate Sun Protector Lotion has long been a favorite; it has more than 2,000 reviews on Sephora, but this may be its next big thing.
+The hyaluronic-acid-infused sunscreen feels so moisturizing and has a dewy finish with no cast, of course.

 The Best Sunscreen for Darker Skin Tones